 You may donate for HOPE activities throughout the year by contacting the Office Bearers

 Having a child with any type of disability is a devastating experience for parents.
 Parents often get frustrated with the challenges associated with the rearing of such children.
-Often times, they do not get the guidance and support they need.
+Oftentimes, they do not get the guidance and support they need.
 Though there are parent support groups, we often get alienated from the groups due to various reasons.
 Most parents have to deal with the problems themselves.
-Parents are often hesitant to attend the ARD meetings in school fearing intimidation by school authorities, ignorant about the benefits that they are entitled to from government, misled by people who claim to be problem-solvers.
+Parents are often hesitant to attend the ARD meetings in school fearing intimidation by school authorities, ignorant about the benefits that they are entitled to from the government, and misled by people who claim to be problem-solvers.
 They are worried about who will take care of their children once they come to a stage when they no longer cannot take care of them.
 It is in this context that the need for a fellowship of parents and volunteers was felt.HOPE survived all these years with the prayerful support of believers who believed in the cause for which stands.

-â€œThe goal and vision of this organization is to provide support to the differently abled children and their families in the form of our fellowship, our time and resources, as they are making progress through the challenges of being differently abled.
+â€œThe goal and vision of this organization is to provide support to the differently-abled children and their families in the form of our fellowship, our time, and resources, as they are making progress through the challenges of being differently-abled.
 No one should be alone in this journeyâ€